 In practice, no bank in Indonesia has ever been either liquidated under the bankruptcy proceedings or restructured under the PKPU proceedings under the IBL, although it is technically possible.
-Instead, all bank dissolutions and liquidations cases that have occurred in Indonesia in practice used the D&L Proceedings under ICL and the Bank Liquidation Rules.
+Instead, all bank dissolution and liquidation cases that have occurred in Indonesia in practice used the D&L proceedings under the ICL and the Bank Liquidation Rules.